alinetumukunde07-boop/unique-tech/README.md

 ---

-## 🚀 About Me
+##  About Me

-- 💻 Software Engineering Student
-- 🌐 Passionate about Web Development
-- 📚 Always learning new technologies
-- 🤝 Love collaborating on projects
+-  I  am Software Engineering Student with Passionate about Web Development am Always learning new technologies is to Love collaborating on projects
-- 🎯 Goal: Become a professional software engineer
+ Goal become a professional software engineer

 ---

-## 🛠️ Skills
+## Skills

 ### Programming Languages
 - C